 When you want to move a vertex or edge along the mesh surface, you can do it by pressing the G key twice.
 It’s handy.

-When joining objects with ‘Ctrl+J’, the joined object often has some meshes with their normals flipped without any apparent reason.
+When joining objects with ‘Ctrl+J’, the joined object often has some faces with their normals flipped, for no apparent reason.
 I don’t know why it happens exactly.
-I usually found it when importing objects into Unity.
+I usually find it when importing meshes into Unity.
 If you found flipped meshes, select the flipped faces and press ‘Ctrl+N‘ to flip them back to the correct direction.

 By the way, you can hide/unhide normals with ‘Normals‘ under the ‘Mesh Display’ section in the menu that you can toggle with the N’ key.